Orthodontics for Kids

 - Biting the inside of the cheek or roof of the mouth

 - Clenching or grinding of the teeth

-This is possibly the most widespread misconception about pediatric orthodontics.
-People assume that because children lose their baby teeth, there’s no point in orthodontic treatment.
+This is possibly the most widespread misconception about orthodontics for kids.
+People assume that because children lose their baby teeth, there’s no point in orthodontics for kids.
 Unfortunately, your child’s teeth will almost certainly not straighten out as they grow up.
-The space available does for permanent front teeth does not grow as we age.
+The space available for permanent front teeth does not grow as we age.
 And as we age we develop permanent molars, leaving even less space for front teeth.

 There is no “right age” for children to receive orthodontic treatment.
 The American Association of Orthodontists suggests that children should be evaluated no later than age seven (7).
 Around age seven (7), children have a mix of both primary (baby) and permanent teeth.
 As this is when the child’s face and jaw are growing and permanent teeth are beginning to edge out baby teeth, it’s an ideal stage of development to gather information and assess possible future problems.